Managing Millennial Employees

 Making the Most of Your Non-Lawyer Network

-also seen as a drain on profit-generating activities.
+but also seen as a drain on profit-generating activities.
 Lawyers who can best

 harness these non-lawyer-networks and build a solid base of referrals while